crewstyle/OlympusZeus/README.md

 + Date - Provide a calendar widget to select a date.
 + Google Fonts - Want to use a custom font provided by Google Web Fonts?
 It's easy now.
 + Images - Offers a list of choices with image labels (as radio buttons).
++ Include - Offers the possibility to include a php file.
 + RTE - Want a full rich editing experience?
 Use the Wordpress editor.
 + Social - Who has never needed social links on his website?
 You can manage them easily here.
 + Wordpress Upload - Upload images (only for now), great for logo or default thumbnail.
 It uses the [Wordpress Media Manager](http://codex.wordpress.org/Version_3.5#Highlights).